batuhankmkaraman/mlbasedad/README.md

 # About

-Data preprocessing code for the paper [_Machine learning based multi-modal prediction of future decline toward Alzheimer’s disease: An empirical study_](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0277322), where we present an empirical study to characterize how predictable individual subjects’ future Alzheimer's Disease trajectory is, several years in advance, based on rich multi-modal data, and using modern deep learning methods.
+Code for the paper [_Machine learning based multi-modal prediction of future decline toward Alzheimer’s disease: An empirical study_](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0277322), where we present an empirical study to characterize how predictable individual subjects’ future Alzheimer's Disease trajectory is, several years in advance, based on rich multi-modal data, and using modern deep learning methods.

 ![arch](figs/journal.pone.0277322.g001.PNG)